PiPc2/freedombone/README.md

     MY_GPG_PUBLIC_KEY=
     MY_GPG_PRIVATE_KEY=

+The GPG public/private key variables are for the filenames of exported GPG keys, and if a private key filename is given then it will be automatically shredded after import.

 The FreeDNS subdomain codes can be found under "Dynamic DNS" and "quick cron example".
 On the last line it will be the string located between the '?' and the '==' characters.

+The syntax of the *install-freedombone.sh* script is:

+    ./install-freedombone.sh [domain name] [username] [FreeDNS subdomain code] [optional variant type]

+If you don't specify a variant type with the final option then everything will be installed.
+If you have a *freedombone.cfg* file then it should be in the same directory as *install-freedombone.sh*.

 Installation is not quick, and depends upon which variant you choose and your internet bandwidth.
-Allow at least a couple of hours for it to finish.
+Allow about three hours for a full installation on the Beaglebone Black.
+On the Beaglebone installation is in two parts, since a reboot is needed to enable the hardware random number generator.

 When done you can ssh into the Freedombone with: